 The body of the Cyclops takes on the hue, at least in part, from what it eats.
 Cyclops species can vary in color from blue, green, orange, and red.
 The single eye may be black but it is quite often red.
 They are omnivorous, eating algae and a variety of other microscopic debris.
 On average, they live for about three months.
 Females are more abundant than males and have paired egg sacs that are carried at the back of the body.
 When conditions are ideal, Cyclops will rapidly multiply.

 Cyclops are found in freshwater ponds as well as in slow moving bodies of water.
 They are often found in the same locations where Daphnia are found.
 Cyclops congregate most heavily in the still areas of water that have algae growth.
 They are also available to fish enthusiasts in frozen or gel-based formulas.
 In warm weather, it is possible to culture them in outdoor containers as live food for fish.

 In certain cases they can be, so they should be used with a bit of caution.
 Occasionally they may feast on tiny, weaker fry.
 Feed very tiny fry infusoria and freshly hatched brine shrimp initially.
 Once they have grown a bit, they can safely be fed Cyclops.
 Larger fry and adult fish are not in danger from Cyclops.

 Outside of the aquarium, Cyclops may be considered pests for other reasons.
 In some locations and circumstances, they can be an intermediary host for disease, including guinea worm disease.
 This is particularly true in underdeveloped areas with poor sanitation.

 Cyclops can be fed to fry as well as adult fish, and make a good quality high protein meal.
 If live cultures are available, they are the ideal form for feeding fish.
-However, frozen and gel-based products are also good and offer the added benefit of avoiding the possibility that the live Cyclops might feast on the very tiny fry.
+However, frozen and gel-based products are also good and offer the added benefit of avoiding the possibility of the live Cyclops feasting on the very tiny fry.